The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence: - and -theory of classifying spaces for proper actions

-for $n\equiv 1,2$ (mod 8).
+for $n\equiv 3,5,6,7$ (mod 8).

 For $n\equiv 0,4$ (mod 8), the Bredon cochain complex of a model $X$ for $\E W$ with coefficients in $KO^{-n}_W$ is equivalent to the one obtained with coefficients in $K^{0}_W$.
-From the results recalled above, we get that $H^0_W(X;KO^{-n}_W)\cong\Z^d$ and zero in other degrees.
+From the previously known result recalled above, we get that $H^0_W(X;KO^{-n}_W)\cong\Z^d$ and zero in other degrees.
 On the other hand, for $n\equiv 1,2$ (mod 8), if the Bredon cochain complex with coefficient in $K^{0}_W$ is:

 then, tensoring by $\Z_2$, we get the Bredon cochain complex with coefficient in $KO^{-n}_W$: